-According to the statistics from 2017, more than ten people applied for every pharmacist job opening in the United States.
+According to the statistics from the major job boards, more than ten people apply for every pharmacist job opening in the United States.
 Are you one of these applicants?
 Do you still try to win the race?
 To succeed in this interview is far from easy.
 You cannot stand out with your knowledge, or with your education, because all job candidates who compete with you have a degree from pharmacy, and the same (or similar) knowledge of the field.
 So how to make a difference?

 Why have you decided for a career of a pharmacist?

-Many pharmacy students are just following the dreams of their parents, pursuing the career someone else wanted them to pursue.
-Or they apply becasue they know it is a safe job, and pays extremely well.
+Many pharmacy students are just following the dreams of their parents, pursuing a career someone else wanted them to pursue.
+Or they apply because they know it is a safe job, and pays extremely well.

-Regardless of your real motivation (it can be money, it can be making your parents proud and happy), you should talk about about some worthy motives in your interview.
+Regardless of your real motivation (it can be money, it can be making your parents proud and happy), you should talk about about better motives in your interview.

-Your sincere interest in pharmaceutics, your feeling for the suffering of other people, and your desire to help them ease their suffering, or your strong communication and customer service skills that make from you a great adept for this job, are some of the worthy motives.
-Try to convince us that you do not think only about your bank account, that you see a purpose in this job.
+Your sincere interest in pharmaceutics, your feeling for the suffering of other people, and your desire to help them ease their suffering, or your strong communication and customer service skills (which makes from you a great adept for this job), are some of the good choices.
+Try to convince them that you do not think only about your bank account, that you see a purpose in this job.

 What do you want to accomplish as a pharmacist, in your life, and in your daily job?

 Life is a journey, from birth to death (and perhaps also besides, but that remains a mystery until we die).
-You should not go to work just becasue everyone else does the same thing.
-You should have some goals in your mind, something you want to achieve, something you want to accomplish, something that drives you forward, and keeps you going in difficult times.
+You should not go to work just because everyone else does the same thing.
+You should have some goals on your mind, something you want to achieve, something you want to accomplish, something that drives you forward, and keeps you going in difficult times.